 How to write motivational letters to your team?

-Motivational email is crucial, as is the manner in which the motivation letter and email are written.
+Motivational email is crucial, and it depends on the manner how well yu write those.
 In reality, it is the substance of the inspiration email, not the letter’s title that makes it worthwhile.

 Here are a few pointers on how to create a motivational email for your team.